-For borrowers who can’t afford insurance or taxes (which are often paid through escrow accounts funded by borrowers), the lender will make these payments on your behalf during the forbearance.
-After the forbearance period is over, the amount the lender paid would be applied to your principal balance and the term would be extended.
+For borrowers who can’t afford insurance or taxes (which are often paid through escrow accounts), the lender will make these payments on your behalf during the forbearance.
+After the forbearance period, the amount the lender paid would be applied to your principal balance and the term would be extended.
 In this instance, if a lender paid $5,000 in escrow payments and your balance is $100,000 over 30 years, your new balance would be $105,000 with a new term of 30 years and six months.

 Fannie Mae and Freddie Mac loansIf you have a Fannie Mae- or Freddie Mac-backed loan, you have five options post-forbearance: